christianalfoni/immutable-store/README.md

 store.todos // ['something', 'bar']
 ```

 This will ensure that your store will never be mutated, unless you override it.
 You can of course still use methods like `.map()`, `.filter()` etc. as those are not methods that mutates the store.
-They will just return an array as expected.
-So why is this a good thing?
+They will just return a new array as expected.

 ## Mapping state
 Immutable store lets you map state.
 This is very valuable when you are handling relational state.
 To give an example of this imagine that you have a list of projects.
 You want to use this list of projects as the "source of truth".
 So whenever you want to use a project you can reference it from the list and it will stay updated as you do changes to the "source of truth".